herbie4/hhdev-wp-smtp-mailer/README.md

 Use SMTP over phpmailer to send emails.
 Set the configuration details in wp-config.php.
-Add only the wp-smtp-mailer.php file to your /mu-plugins directory.
+Just add the wp-smtp-mailer.php file to your /mu-plugins/ directory.
 If this does not exist does create it in /wp-content.

 Example settings:
 ```